 Eventador.io strives to be the best end-to-end streaming data platform.
 The enterprise plan is a huge leap forward in our capabilities to service the very largest customers with a fully managed, scalable, and high-performance platform.

 Eventador allows you to focus on developing your real-time application and not the infrastructure behind it.

-If you are interested in the enterprise plan (or any other plan), or have questions, give us a buzz or jump in our public slack channel and we can discuss how the enterprise plan works in more detail and how it can service your particular use case.
+If you are interested in the enterprise plan (or any other plan), or have questions, give us a buzz and we can discuss how the enterprise plan works in more detail and how it can service your particular use case.